FOSTER A DOG

 We are always looking for fosterers to assess our rescue dogs.
 They will have lived outside most of their lives and many have never been shown love and kindness, with regular food or a warm bed.
 The first week or so can be a challenge, but incredibly rewarding as they learn to love and flourish.

 Save Our Spaniels pay for all veterinary care required.
 We look for people who are patient and able to offer basic training and love.
-You do need to be around at least half of each day and assess the rescues in order for us to find them a wonderful home or not, if you fail to part with them as many of our fosterers do.
+You do need to be around at least half of each day, have families over 8 years of age and able to assess the rescues in order for us to find them a wonderful home or not, if you fail to part with them as many of our fosterers do.
 You will receive full admin support and advice, together with assistance from our highly respected behaviourist.

 NOTES FROM A FOSTERER